-Upon a naive quantization of (8), one gets the infamous Wheeler-DeWitt equation:
+If one nonetheless ignores these issues and pushes quantization, one gets the infamous Wheeler-DeWitt equation:

-$$\hat{H}\psi[g] = 0 \tag{7}$$
+$$\hat{H}\psi[g] = 0 \tag{6}$$

 where $\psi[g]$ is a wave-functional over the space of three-geometries.
-And thus the classical 'problem of time' gets transported into the quantum regime.
-One could look at equation (7) as a time-independent Schroedinger equation, which brings us again to the notion of "frozen time", from (3).
-A solution of the equation will not be subject to time evolution; it will give a frozen probability wave-function on the space of three-geometries.13
+Following this route, we see the classical 'problem of time' transported into the quantum regime:8 One could look at equation (6) as a time-independent Schrödinger equation, which brings us again to the notion of "frozen time", from (3).
+A solution of the equation will not be subject to time evolution; it will give a frozen probability wave-function on the space of three-geometries.
+Other canonical approaches have so far similarly found insurmountable problems with the quantization of this constraint.
+I contend that it should simply not be quantized, as it does not represent a fundamental symmetry principle of the quantum theory.